How to Prepare an Effective Grievance

 One-time issues and recurring issues have different deadlines for differing actions.
 Please discuss the details with your LRR for accurate timelines.

 The grievance procedure permits you to grieve an issue via channels to the head of your department and thereafter, if you choose, to the director of CalHR.
-You should review the procedure and timeline before you proceed with the preparation of your grievance.
+You should review the procedure in the ACSS Policy File and timeline before you proceed with the preparation of your grievance.

 Most important, call ACSS and don't go through it alone!